H4m5t3r/ot-harjoitustyo/dokumentaatio/Testing document.md

 # Testing document

 The program's logic has been tested using JUnit tests and the UI has been tested manually.
-The Junit tests can be found in the project folder:
+The JUnit tests can be found in the "Test packages" section in NetBeans or the project folder:
 ```
 TetrisBetter/src/test/java/tests
 ```